 For the purposes of calculating number of years land supply remaining, it has been assumed that the current split 90% greenfield and 10% infill will continue at least for the short to medium term.
 If a share of future housing demand is supplemented with infill housing, the estimated years of greenfield land supply will also extend.

-The supply of residential land within Maitland is outlined in table below.
+The supply of residential land and their locations within Maitland LGA are outlined in Appendixes A and B.